cognitive-infrastructure/knowledge-base/meta/knowledge-base-summary.md

 ## 3. How It's Structured

+The Cognitive Infrastructure project is now organized into three main repositories:

+1. **knowledge-base**: Core concepts, patterns, anti-patterns, diagnostics, and documentation
+2. **meta-stack**: Infrastructure logic, tools, schemas, and scripts for managing the knowledge base
+3. **agentic-systems**: Implementation blueprints for AI-assisted systems based on CI principles

+Within the knowledge-base repository:

 - The `core-concepts/` folder contains the foundational ideas upon which Cognitive Infrastructure is built, each following a consistent format with canonical definitions, explanations of importance, and key principles.
 These files represent the "source-of-truth" for these concepts.

 - The `patterns-and-anti-patterns/` directory houses implementation patterns that preserve clarity (e.g., "Semantic Foundation") and anti-patterns that erode it (e.g., "Dashboard Theater").
 Each follows a consistent structure that includes symptoms, causes, and remedies.